armory/docs/content/en/cd-as-a-service/setup/deploy-your-app.md

    The CLI returns a `Device Code` and opens your default browser.
 Confirm the code in your browser to complete the login process,.

-   After you successfully authenticate, the CLI returns a list of tenants if you have access to more than one.
-Select the tenant you want to access.
-Note that most users only have access to one tenant.
-If you have access to several tenants, you can log in directly to your desired tenant with `armory login -e '<tenant>'`.

 1. Start the deployment from the root of your directory.

    ```bash
    armory deploy start  -f deployment.yaml
    ```

-   The `deploy start` command starts your deployment and progresses until the first pause for manual approval.
-It also returns a **Deployment ID** that you can use to check the status of your deployment and a link to your deployment's details page in the [CD-as-a-Service Console](https://console.cloud.armory.io/deployments).
+   The `deploy start` command starts your deployment.
+The command returns a **Deployment ID** and a link to your deployment details.

-   Note that you can deploy an app without manually logging into CD-as-a-Service.
-See the {{< linkWithTitle "cd-as-a-service/tasks/deploy/deploy-with-creds.md" >}} page for details.

-1. Monitor your deployment.
+1. Monitor your deployment execution.

-   Use the link provided by the CLI to navigate to your deployment in the [CD-as-a-Service Console](https://console.cloud.armory.io/deployments).
+   Use the link provided by the CLI to navigate to your deployment details page in the [CD-as-a-Service Console](https://console.cloud.armory.io/deployments).

 1. Issue manual approval.

+   Since you defined a manual approval to deploy to prod in your strategy, you need to issue your manual approval using the UI.
 Once the `staging` deployment has completed, click **Approve** to allow the `prod` deployment to begin.
 Because this is the first time deploying your app, CD-as-a-Service deploys 100% to your prod environment, skipping the defined `trafficSplit` strategy.
 CD-as-a-Service uses the `trafficSplit` when deploying subsequent versions of your app.

 ### Deploy second version